frideno/Advanced-Programimng-1-Project/README.md

+Flight simulator controlled by new Scripting language interperter.
-Project for Advanced Programming 1 Course. part 1: creating an interperter for a flight gear programming language.
+Project for Advanced Programming 1 Course.